Sinistar: Legacy

 There were no contemporary ports of Sinistar.
 Versions for Atari 2600 and the Atari 8-bit computers were in progress, but not completed.
-Sinistar was commercially available in the mid-1990s as part of Williams Arcade's Greatest Hits for the Super NES, Sega Genesis and Saturn, Dreamcast, PlayStation, and Microsoft Windows.
+Sinistar was commercially available in the mid-1990s as part of Williams Arcade's Greatest Hits for the Super NES, Sega Genesis Saturn, Dreamcast, PlayStation, and Microsoft Windows.
 It is also available as part of Midway Arcade Treasures for the Xbox, GameCube, and PlayStation 2 in 2003, and for Windows in 2004; part of Midway Arcade Treasures: Extended Play for the PlayStation Portable in late 2005; and part of Midway Arcade Origins for the PlayStation 3 and Xbox 360.
 Sinistar is included in Midway's Greatest Arcade Hits on the Game Boy Advance.

 A 3D sequel from a different developer and publisher was released for Windows in 1999 as Sinistar: Unleashed.
 The project was originally not connected with Sinistar, but the license was acquired during development.

 Clones

 Deathstar is a Sinistar clone for the BBC Micro and Acorn Electron, published by Superior Software in 1984.
 It was originally developed as an official port to be released by Atarisoft, but they decided to abandon the BBC platform while a number of games were still in development.
 Sinistaar (1989) is a clone for the Tandy Color Computer 3.
 Xenostar (1994) is a public domain clone for the Amiga.
+Sinistar.GS (2026) is a clone for the Apple IIGS.